 What is the difference between Neograft, Artas and FUE Hair Transplant?

-Follicular Unit Extraction or FUE is individual extraction of follicular units and many devices are available to assist the surgeon.
+Follicular Unit Excision (FUE) is individual excision and extraction of follicular units and many devices are available to assist the surgeon.
 NeoGraft and Artas machines are simply mechanized forms of FUE.
-Both are machines that aid in the follicular unit extraction.
+Both are machines that aid in the follicular unit excision and extraction.
 NeoGraft also aids in the process of transplantation by blowing the grafts back in to the transplant area.
 FUE as a procedure has been around for a long time and is a good option of transplantation for select patients.
 Dr. Goertz utilizes a device that assists in removing follicles from the donor area.
 He does not use the Neograft machine as he believes it causes unnecessary trauma to the follicular units.

-It is important to understand that no matter the method of removal, FUE or FUT there will be cutting into the skin and tissue and there will be scaring.
-The difference between the two procedures (FUE/ FUT) is the shape of the scar and the total area of scar.
+It is important to understand that no matter the method of removal, FUE or Follicular Unit Transplant (FUT) there will be cutting into the skin and tissue and there will be scaring.
+The difference between the two procedures is the shape of the scar and the total area of scar.
 FUT strip removal will leave one linear scar, no matter the size of the procedure or number of procedures, since any previous scar will be removed upon subsequent surgeries.
 Whereas FUE will leave hundreds to thousands of small circular scars depending on the size of the procedure, in addition more scars are created with subsequent surgeries.
 Also keep in mind that the area of healing is actually greater using FUE than that of FUT since the FUT linear incision edge is completely approximated against each other leaving only the length of the incision to heal whereas with FUE the 1mm circular areas are left open as small holes and need to heal from the outside inward ultimately leaving each 1mm circle to heal.
-This gives a total healing area of – the number of follicular units multiplied by the factor of pi (3.14).
-Some people mistakenly think that if they have FUE, whether manual , device assisted, Neograft or ARTAS they will be able to shave their head and not see a scar.
+This gives a total healing length of: The number of follicular units multiplied by the factor of pi D (3.14 X 1).
+For example if 2,000 follicular units are removed by follicular unit excision then the healing length of the excision sites is 2,000X3.14X1 = 6,280 mm of healing length, it also represent an area of 1,570 mm of hairless area once the excisional sites have healed.
+Some people mistakenly think that if they have FUE, whether manual device or assisted, Neograft or ARTAS they will be able to shave their head and not see a scar.
 That is incorrect.
 However, keep in mind that linear scars are not all created equally, Dr. Goertz performs many scar revisions on the donor areas of many individual who have had a bad hair transplant result.

 Is there more nerve damage with the strip method than with FUE?